-The overtime amount is calculated at approximately 35 percent of the total grant award of \$21,955,455.
+The overtime amount is calculated at approximately 35 percent of the total grant award of \$21,870,647.18.
 California respectfully requests to exceed the 15 percent overtime cap established by the U. S. Department of Transportation (DOT), FMCSA's Cost Eligibility for MCSAP Overtime in the MCSAP Comprehensive Policy version 3.1 (March 2018).
-The vast majority of departmental commercial enforcement personnel are not grant funded and have responsibility on mandated state programs.
 In an effort for California to continually meet or exceed the MCSAP grant goals and objectives, it is critical for California to exceed this overtime cap and establish an overtime cap of approximately 35 percent for the 2018 - 2020 MCSAP grants.
 The CVSP Proposed Budget outline indicates the CHP anticipates utilizing 35 percent in grant funded overtime funds to accomplish these grant goals.
+Due to increases in commercial personnel salaries it is necessary to raise the overtime funding requisted in order to reach the grant goals conducting 480 MCSAP-funded CMV, non-CMV, HM, CT/RAM, Migrant Worker Transportioan, Cone Zone, and bus related strike forces and 1,000 CIEP.
 The CHP believes this request will provide California an increased ability to improve safety, maximize our enforcement resources, and help reduce the 100 million VMT fatality rate.

-3 - Fringe Benefits
+Part 4 Section 3 - Fringe Benefits